All Episodes

 Sarah Carter, Sidney Powell, and David Schoen.

-You're gonna love this guy.
+You're going to love this guy next.

 The indictment charges 13 Russian nationals and three Russian companies for committing federal crimes while seeking to interfere in the United States political system, including the 2016 presidential election.

-The defendants allegedly conducted what they called information warfare against the United States, with the stated goal of spreading distrust towards the candidates and the political system in general.
+The defendants allegedly conducted what they called information warfare against the United States with the stated goal of spreading distrust towards the candidates and the political system in general.

-Internet research agency allegedly operated through Russian shell companies.
+Internet Research Agency allegedly operated through Russian shell companies.

 It employed hundreds of people in its online operations, ranging from creators of fictitious personas to technical and administrative support personnel with an annual budget of millions of dollars.

-Internet Research Agency was a structured organization headed by a management group and arranged into departments including graphics, search engine optimization, information technology and finance departments.
+Internet Research Agency was a structured organization headed by a management group and arranged into departments, including graphics, search engine optimization, information technology, and finance departments.

 In 2014, the company established a translator project focused on the United States.